Baptouuuu/Sy/docs/View-engine.md

 ```
 In general a list is composed of only one type of element, but some times you want to display different types of content in the same list (ie: in a timeline you could display a video, then a news, and so on...).

-As you can see above, you can defined register typed childs.
-Each direct child of the list is a raw representation of a content, and is taken off the DOM when the List is loaded.
+As you can see above, you can register typed childs.
+Each direct child of the list is a raw representation of a content, and is taken off the DOM when the `List` is loaded.

 To use it:
 ```js